LOGbinder for SQL Server is a small, efficient Windows service that runs on any Windows server

 security logs with your log management application, SQL audit events will automatically

-be included when you install LOGbinder SQL.
+be included when you install LOGbinder for SQL Server.

 integrity requirements by quickly getting audit events off the system where they